 The cosiness of a typical London pub is a blessing in winter.
-Heading downtown for a good night out?
+Heading into town for a good night out?
 Top spots to raise your glass include Ye Olde Cheshire Cheese (once frequented by Charles Dickens), Gordon’s Wine Bar (arrive early for any chance of a seat) and Ye Old Mitre (you might need to hold your breath to squeeze down the tiny alleyway that leads to it).
-But away from the centre there are some equally excellent options with each neighbourhood inviting exploration, with its own character, characters and excellent local boozers.
+But away from the centre there are some equally excellent options with each neighbourhood inviting exploration, with its own character, characters and lovely local boozers.
 It’s the best way to meet Londoners and get a feel for what their city is about.
-Try the Jerusalem Tavern in Clerkenwell, the Holly Bush in Hampstead or the Carpenter's Arms in Shoreditch, but in a city full of great pubs you’re bound to unearth your own gems.
+Try the Jerusalem Tavern in Clerkenwell, the Holly Bush in Hampstead or the Carpenter's Arms in Shoreditch.

 Catch a match

 Watched by hundreds of millions around the world, British football is iconic.
 Chelsea, Arsenal and Tottenham are globally renowned, but smaller clubs like Fulham – whose Craven Cottage home ground is the city’s most beautiful – Brentford or QPR offer a more authentic atmosphere, plus tickets are cheaper and easier to come by.
 Drop a couple of divisions and match days at Leyton Orient or AFC Wimbledon are great grassroots experiences.
-If the oval ball is more your thing, the Six Nations kicks off in February, guaranteeing a great atmosphere during any of England’s matches in pubs or at Twickenham itself, where England will host Wales on 10 February, and Ireland on 17 March.
+If the oval ball is more your thing, rugby matches are always great fun, with local teams including the Harlequins and Saracens, and big games taking place at impressive Twickenham Stadium.

 Putting on a show

 From cutting-edge drama to a Christmas pantomime’s nostalgic camp, London’s winter entertainment caters to every taste.
 The West End always has an incredible variety of musicals and plays showing (Hamilton is the one everyone’s currently talking about), but some gems are out in the suburbs too, particularly in the north, around Camden, Highgate and Kilburn.
-Check local listings for what’s currently showing, but at time of writing some of the most anticipated Christmas performances for December 2018 include Hansel and Gretel at the Royal Opera House, Snow White at the London Palladium and Peter Pan at Richmond Theatre.
+Always check local listings for what’s currently showing, but at time of writing some of the most anticipated Christmas performances for December 2018 include Hansel and Gretel at the Royal Opera House, Snow White at the London Palladium and Peter Pan at Richmond Theatre.

-Similarly, London’s marvellous roster of galleries and museums is fattened further by cracking temporary exhibitions.Winter 2017–2018 sees the Turbine Hall in the Tate Modern filled with swings designed to hold three people at a time, a playful creation from Danish artists’ collective SUPERFLEX, while the annual Wildlife Photographer of the Year display at the Natural History Museum is now in its 53rd year, and as breathtaking as ever.
-Over at the National Portrait Gallery,Thomas Gainsborough’s portraits of himself and his family will be drawing the crowds all the way into February, and at the Science Museum the Illuminating India exhibition traces the country’s scientific advances over the last 5000 years.
-If you’re in the mood to decorate, head to the London Art Fair, held over five days in January.
+Similarly, London’s plump pick of galleries and museums is fattened further by temporary exhibitions in winter.
+The annual Wildlife Photographer of the Year display at the Natural History Museum is now in its 54th year, and as breathtaking as ever.
+Over at the National Portrait Gallery,Thomas Gainsborough’s portraits of himself and his family will be drawing the crowds all the way into February.
+And at the Science Museum an exhibition dedicated to everyone’s favourite local star, the Sun, will run until May 2019.

-The Underground and city buses are handy, but in winter they can get crowded as commuters seek to escape the cooler temperatures.
-For a fresher perspective, buy a pocket map and take to the streets: you’ll see so much more of the city.
-Distances around the centre aren’t as far as they seem; Camden to Kensington, for example, a good half-hour or more on the Tube, is less than an hour’s stroll across two of the city’s classic green spaces – Regent’s Park and Hyde Park – and via numerous famous landmarks and shops.
+The Underground and buses are handy, but in winter they can get crowded as commuters seek to escape the cooler temperatures.
+For a fresher perspective, get a map and take to the streets: you’ll see so much more of the city.
+Distances around the centre aren’t as far as they seem; Buckingham Palace and the Tower of London are just an hour's stroll from each other, with many of the city's most famous landmarks in between.